UniBreakfast/crud-of-increasing-complexity/0012-object-in-browser/README.md

 ## Testing

 <details>
-  <summary>To test these examples you can copy, paste into your REPL of choice and evaluate this code:</summary><br>
+  <summary>To test these examples you can copy them, paste into your browser Developer Tools console and evaluate this code:</summary><br>

 ```js
 console.log('// Implementation initialization')